HigherGov/mcp/README.md

 - HigherGov MCP is available to HigherGov subscribers.
 - Each subscription includes API/MCP usage subject to the terms of the subscriber’s plan.
-- Supported clients and MCP configuration steps may change as AI assistants update their MCP and connector support.
-- You generally do not need to call individual tools by name.
-Ask natural-language questions and your AI assistant will choose the appropriate HigherGov MCP tools.

 ---